George Sand: Notable relationships

-Sand also engaged in an intimate romantic relationship with actress Marie Dorval.
+Sand was also close friends with the actress Marie Dorval.
+Whether they were physically involved or not has been debated, yet never verified.
 The two met in January 1833, after Sand wrote Dorval a letter of appreciation following one of her performances.
 Sand wrote about Dorval, including many passages where she is described as smitten with Dorval.
 Only those who know how differently we were made can realize how utterly I was in thrall to her...God had given her the power to express what she felt...She was beautiful, and she was simple.
 She had never been taught anything, but there was nothing she did not know by instinct.
 I can find no words with which to describe how cold and incomplete my own nature is.
 I can express nothing.
 There must be a sort of paralysis in my brain which prevents what I feel from ever finding a form through which it can achieve communication...When she appeared upon the stage, with her drooping figure, her listless gait, her sad and penetrating glance...I can say only that it was as though I were looking at an embodied spirit.

 Theater critic Gustave Planche reportedly warned Sand to stay away from Dorval.
 Likewise, Count Alfred de Vigny, Dorval's lover from 1831 to 1838, warned the actress to stay away from Sand, whom he referred to as "that damned lesbian".
 In 1840, Dorval played the lead in a play written by Sand, titled Cosima, and the two women collaborated on the script.
 However, the play was not well-received, and was cancelled after only seven showings.
 Sand and Dorval remained close friends for the remainder of Dorval's lifetime.